 Your \$900 medical expense deduction last year reduced your income tax in that year.
 You must include the \$600 of insurance reimbursement in income this year.
-Report the \$600 on the other income line of Form 1040.
+Report the \$600 on line 21 of Form 1040.

-For more information about the recovery of an amount that you claimed as an itemized deduction in an earlier year, see Recoveries in Publication 525, Taxable and Nontaxable Income.
+For more information about the recovery of an amount that you claimed as an itemized deduction in an earlier year, see Recoveries in Publication 525.